ddubny/ddubny.github.io/_pages/about.md

   <h3> UNLV engineering workshop  </h3>
   My latest experience, the Engineering Workshop Program at UNLV, provided me with the opportunity to strengthen my professional skills in information technology.
 In particular, I specialized in projects that utilized machine learning.
 I worked on a model development project to apply machine learning to big data via parallel processing, and I also learned image analysis and survival analysis using machine learning. <u> This experience has broadened the possibilities for me to apply various analytical methods in my research in computational social science.</u>
 </div>

+<h5> This is the way I've come and why I decided to pursue the master's program in Library and Information science in the United States. </h5>

 ----